seldonian-framework/Tutorials/_tutorials/fair_loans_tutorial.md

 <div align="center">
     <figure>
         <img src="{{ "/assets/img/disparate_impact_log_loss.png" | relative_url}}" class="img-fluid mt-4" style="width: 65%"  alt="Disparate impact log loss">
-        <figcaption align="left"> <b>Figure 2</b> - The Three Plots of a Seldonian Experiment shown for the UCI German Credit dataset.
+        <figcaption align="left"> <b>Figure 2</b> - The three plots of a Seldonian Experiment shown for the UCI German Credit dataset.
 The fairness constraint, disparate impact, is written at the top of the figure in the form: $g\leq0$ to conform with the <a href="{{ "/overview/#algorithm" | relative_url}}">Seldonian algorithm formalism</a>.
-Each panel shows the mean (point) and standard error (shaded region) of a quantity as a function of the amount of data used (determined from the data fraction array) for several models: the Quasi-Seldonian model (QSA, blue), the two baseline models: 1) a random classifier (pink) that predicts the positive class with $p=0.5$ every time and 2) a logistic regression model without any constraints added (brown), and a Fairlearn model with four different values of epsilon, the ratio bound.
+Each panel shows the mean (point) and standard error (shaded region) of a quantity as a function of the amount of data used (determined from the data fraction array) for several models: the quasi-Seldonian model (QSA, blue), the two baseline models: 1) a random classifier (pink) that predicts the positive class with $p=0.5$ every time and 2) a logistic regression model without any constraints added (brown), and a Fairlearn model with four different values of epsilon, the ratio bound.
 (Left) the logistic loss.
 (Middle) the fraction of trials that returned a solution.
 (Right) the fraction of trials that violated the safety constraint on the ground truth dataset.
 The black dashed line is set at the $\delta=0.05$ value that we set in our behavioral constraint. </figcaption>
     </figure>
 </div>

-The QSA takes more data to return a solution (middle panel) than the other models because it makes a high confidence guarantee that the solution it returns will be safe.
+The QSA takes more data to return a solution (middle panel) than the other models because it makes a high-confidence guarantee that the solution it returns will be safe.
 Looking at the right panel, that guarantee is validated because the QSA never violates the fairness constraint on the ground truth dataset.
 The QSA's performance approaches the performance of the logistic regression baseline as the number of training samples approaches 1000, the size of the original dataset.
 The logistic regression model and even the fairness-aware Fairlearn model return solutions with less data, but both violate the constraint quite often.
 This is true for all four values of the disparate impact threshold, epsilon, and despite the fact that Fairlearn is using a behavioral constraint akin to disparate impact.
 </p>

 <p>
 Some minor points of these plots are:
 <ul>
 <li> The performance is not plotted for trials that did not return a solution.
-For the smallest data fractions (e.g., 0.001), only the random classifier returns a solution because it defined to always return the same solution independent of input. </li>
+For the smallest data fractions (e.g., 0.001), only the random classifier returns a solution because it is defined to always return the same solution independent of input. </li>
 <li> The solution rate is between 0 and 1 for the logistic regression model and the Fairlearn models for small amounts of data, not 0 or 1 as one might expect.
 This happens because in each trial, at a fixed number of training samples, a different resampled dataset is used.
-When the number of training samples is small ($\lesssim 10$), some of these resampled datasets only contain data labeled for one of the two label classes, i.e. all 0s or all 1s.
+When the number of training samples is small ($\lesssim 10$), some of these resampled datasets only contain data labeled for one of the two label classes, i.e., all 0s or all 1s.
 The logistic regression model and the Fairlearn models return an error when we attempt to train them on these datasets.
 We count those cases as not returning a solution.
 Note that Seldonian algorithms do not return a solution for a different reason.
 They do this when the algorithm deems that the solution is not safe.
 The random classifier does not use the input data to make predictions, which is why it always returns a solution. </li>
 <li>The failure rate is not plotted for trials that did not return a solution for all models except QSA.
 The logistic regression baseline and Fairlearn can fail to converge, for example.
 However, the QSA will always return either a solution or "NSF", even when only one data point (i.e., <code class='highlight'>data_frac=0.001</code>) is provided as input.
-In cases where it returns "NSF" that solution is considered safe.  </li>
+In cases where it returns "NSF", that solution is considered safe.  </li>
 <li> The random classifier does not violate the safety constraint ever because its positive rate is 0.5 for all datapoints, regardless of sex.</li>
 </ul>
 </p>